eeveebot/eevee/hugo/content/docs/deployment/bot/deploy-with-flux.md

 ## Deployment with FluxCD - From Manifests

-To deploy the operator with FluxCD from manifests, see [bot/deploy-manually](/docs/bot/deploy-manually) and [custom-resources/crds](/docs/custom-resources/crds).
+To deploy the bot with FluxCD from manifests, see [bot/deploy-manually](/docs/bot/deploy-manually) and [custom-resources/crds](/docs/custom-resources/crds).

 Once you have generated those CR manifests, simply add them to your flux-system Kustomization.